 As ELI founder Stephen M. Paskoff wrote in his post Back to A Changing Workplace, this is an opportunity for leaders to step in and re-assert values.

-Leaders need to have a plan for how they’ll handle situations like employees refusing to adopt new distancing or masking requirements, or complaining that new protective standards aren’t good enough.
+Successful leadership during a crisis requires a plan for how to handle situations like employees refusing to adopt new distancing or masking requirements, or complaining that new protective standards aren’t good enough.

 Leaders also need to be especially prepared for political or cultural tension caused by pandemic-related issues.